 Tama Train (Wakayama Electric Railway)

-The most famous animal train, the Tama Train is decorated inside and out with images of Tama — the calico cat who served as station master of Kishi Station from 2007 until her death in 2015.
-Tama brought the struggling railway back from near-bankruptcy through tourism.
+The Tama Train is decorated inside and out with images of its namesake, who served as station master until her death in 2015.

 Where: Wakayama City to Kishi Station Highlights: Cat-shaped exterior, cat seat covers, cat strap handles Bonus: Kishi Station itself is cat-shaped and currently has Nitama (Tama II) as station master